legislation/data-documentation/what-we-have.md

 ## Overview

-**We only hold a partial dataset of UK and EU legislation texts and metadata**, although we are acquiring more data.
+**We only hold a partial dataset of UK legislation texts and metadata**, although we are acquiring more data.
+We also only hold a partial dataset of EU legislation texts and metadata, to which no further items will be added following the UK’s withdrawal from the European Union (although we will continue to apply EU Exit amendments to the texts currently present).
 This page explains what data we do and do not hold.<!-- TODO add in when origins text is ready For an explanation as to why we only hold some data, read our description of the [origins of our data](origins.md).-->

 ### Legislation texts